-A slight increase in local traffic due to the trucks required to move wastes from the rail spur to the USEI site could result in minimal cumulative impacts on transportation at the USEI site.
+There would be a small increase in local traffic from the additional trucks required to move wastes from the rail spur to the USEI site.
+When combined with trucks moving wastes from other facilities along the same corridor, there would be only a minimal cumulative impact to transportation.